nikoelt/WhisperAttack/README.md

 Additionally, the `turbo` model is an optimized version of `large-v3` that offers faster transcription speed with a minimal degradation in accuracy.

 Whisper's performance varies widely depending on the language.
 The figure below shows a performance breakdown of `large-v3` and `large-v2` models by language, using WERs (word error rates) or CER (character error rates, shown in *Italic*) evaluated on the Common Voice 15 and Fleurs datasets.
 Additional WER/CER metrics corresponding to the other models and datasets can be found in Appendix D.1, D.2, and D.4 of [the paper](https://arxiv.org/abs/2212.04356), as well as the BLEU (Bilingual Evaluation Understudy) scores for translation in Appendix D.3.

-## Stopping UAC Messages When Running VoiceAttack as Admin

-### Running VoiceAttack as administrator is not recommended.
-Do not do these steps unless you need to run VA with admin privileges (aka VAICOM) ###

-- Download Vallhala Release
-- WhisperAttack will now ask for UAC Permission to run elevated

 Enjoy your local (offline) speech recognition with OpenAI Whisper + VoiceAttack!
 If you run into issues, open an issue or check the logs for clues.